Claude vs ChatGPT

 Prioritize ChatGPT first when your category is still being discovered, your buyers ask broad top-of-funnel questions, and you need to maximize coverage across many lightly commercial prompts.
 Prioritize Claude first when the buyer journey is research-heavy, shortlist-driven, and sensitive to trust, implementation risk, or evidence quality.
 That pattern is especially common in B2B SaaS, infrastructure, security, analytics, and any category where the cost of a wrong recommendation is high.

 In practice, most teams should not pick one permanently.
 They should benchmark both, identify the larger gap, and fix that gap first.
 If Claude is missing your brand, invest in proof and editorial authority.
 If ChatGPT is missing your brand, tighten category language and broader discoverability.
 Then measure the effect weekly.
-That is exactly what the Claude rank tracker is for on the Claude side: proving whether stronger sources and sharper positioning are actually turning into recommendation lift.

 Methodology